iCliniq Logo

 1. Diseases of the pancreas destroy the pancreatic beta cells, which produce insulin.
 For example-

-2. Hormonal syndromes that interfere with insulin secretion like pheochromocytoma PCOS (polycystic ovarian syndrome).
-Pheochromocytoma is a rare tumor of adrenal glands.
+2. Hormonal syndromes that interfere with insulin secretion, like pheochromocytoma and PCOS (polycystic ovarian syndrome).
+Pheochromocytoma is a rare tumor of the adrenal glands.
 It affects metabolic activities like increasing glucose release and elevating blood sugar levels.
 PCOS is a condition that affects women's ovaries, causing an abnormal number of cysts to appear on the surface of the ovaries.

 3. Hormonal syndromes that cause peripheral insulin resistance.
 For example-

-4. Medications such as Phenytoin (used to treat epilepsy, trigeminal neuralgia, etc.), Glucocorticoids (anti-inflammatory drugs), Estrogens, etc. Among them, steroids are the most popular cause of drug-induced secondary diabetes.
+4. Medications such as Phenytoin (used to treat epilepsy, trigeminal neuralgia, etc.), glucocorticoids (anti-inflammatory drugs), estrogen, etc. Among them, steroids are the most popular cause of drug-induced secondary diabetes.
 Most importantly, not only orally administered steroids but also cutaneous and inhalational steroids can cause an increase in blood glucose.

 What Are the Symptoms of Secondary Diabetes?